 Prepayments on flight equipment represent progress payments, and capitalized interest thereon, associated with aircraft order positions we hold with various aircraft manufacturers and deposits paid for aircraft purchases with other third parties.
-We earn interest on certain prepayments on flight equipment, which is included in other income.

 We use debt financings to fund these payments during the period the aircraft is under production.
 We capitalize the interest expense on such financings thereby reducing the interest expense we report for the period.
 The amount capitalized is calculated using a composite borrowing rate for unsecured financings and is recorded as an increase to prepayments on flight equipment.